From Local to Live

 Add a helper method to your project to apply migrations on startup.

-Create a file called WebApplicationExtensions.cs
+Create a file called WebApplicationExtensions.cs:

 using Microsoft.EntityFrameworkCore; using SeminarHub.Data; namespace SeminarHub; public static class WebApplicationExtensions { public static void ConfigureMigrations(this WebApplication app) { using (var scope = app.Services.CreateScope()) { var dbContext = scope.ServiceProvider.GetRequiredService<SeminarHubDbContext>(); dbContext.Database.Migrate(); } } }

-, call this method after building the app:
+Then, in your Program.cs, call this method after building the app:

 var app = builder.Build();